 Cultivating the next generation of changemakers

 Teams of young professionals, called Innovators, work together under the guidance of mentors and facilitators, to identify opportunities and develop solutions that are relevant to their companies but have broader application towards innovation for the SDGs.
-The 10-month programme includes a mix of in-person activities, such as training workshops, live case studies, group exercises and challenges, as well as self-guided online learning.
+The programme includes a mix of in-person and virtual workshops , as well as self-guided online learning.

 The Young SDG Innovators Programme is designed to engage your company’s brightest and best talent in not only advancing your sustainability efforts but driving innovation and delivering tangible solutions with potential market value for your company.

-- Create a culture of innovation to address the SDGs and showcase the programme’s tangible outputs and results.
+• Create a culture of innovation to deliver the SDGs and showcase the programme’s tangible outputs and results.

 - Opportunities to provide mentorship and leadership in the programme, collaborate with innovation experts, and share best practices.

 - Tools, resources, and expertise by some of the leading innovative companies.

 • Gain global recognition for participation in the programme.